-With warmer weather finally here and the recent demise of my old grill, I once again find myself considering one of the great debates of all time: Should I buy a gas or charcoal barbecue?
+With warmer weather finally here and the recent demise of my old grill, I once again find myself considering one of the great debates of all time: Is gas or charcoal better?

-When it comes to the question of gas or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.
+When it comes to the question of grilling with propane or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.
 However, backyard barbecue infidels like myself focus first and foremost on cost.
-I know — but we can always worry about whether or not propane is able to provide that authentic smoky hardwood fire flavor later.
+I know.
+But we can always worry about whether or not propane is able to provide that authentic smoky hardwood fire flavor — with or without help from your favorite barbecue sauce — later.

-From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal barbecues.
+From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal grills.

 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.